ssexton1/INFO314-XMLRPC/README.md

 *Client calling another server, 1 pt.
 Server called by another client, 1 pt.*

+**My client worked with Fredericks server and my server worked with lisettes client**

 ## A note about Gradle

 In the JavaServer directory, you will find a [Gradle](https://gradle.org/) project: specifically, there is a pair of files, `gradlew` and `gradlew.bat` which are shell scripts for *nix-like shells (macOS and Linux, primarily) and Windows, respectively, and use the binaries and configuration stored in the `gradle` directory to boostrap the necessary components on your machine to do a build.